krahets/hello-algo/docs-en/chapter_array_and_linkedlist/list.md

 ### Initializing a List

-We typically use two methods of initialization: "without initial values" and "with initial values".
+We typically use two initialization methods: "without initial values" and "with initial values".

 === "Python"